Report from Headquarters

 - If you have acquaintences who believe NASA has shut down along with the Space Shuttle program (and, yes, many people do think that), send them here to see a list of NASA's current missions.

 - For a very interesting view of the relative size of the universe and what it comprises, click here.
-When it opens (it loads slowly, but it's worth it), slide the toggle to the left and then slowly move it to the right as you watch the universe expand.
+When it opens, slide the toggle to the left and then slowly move it to the right as you watch the universe expand.

 - Did Earth have two moons that crashed to form one?
 Read more here.
 And, is the Moon as old as we think?
 Maybe not, click here.